mozilla-spidermonkey/spidermonkey.dev/tech_tree/index.md

 >
 > lets us write out the required semantics, then eg optimize for packed arrays

+## Simplified Exceptions {#simplifiedExceptions}

+There are a bunch of paths in SpiderMonkey that throw only because they could OOM.
+It would be interesting to see what fraction of exception handling could be removed if we chose to OOM on exceptions.

 <script type="module">
 import draw_diagram from "./diagram.mjs"
 draw_diagram("./diagram.mmd","#tree");